-A magnificent Bengal Tiger is looking back over its shoulder into the camera, lazing in the scorching sun.
+A magnificent Bengal Tiger looks back over its shoulder into the camera, lazing in the scorching sun.
+What a face this beautiful animal shows.
 The Royal Bengal’s amber eyes are piercing through the lens.
-Behind that gorgeous Tiger, in the background, there is a massive bright green bush and mountains.
+Behind that gorgeous Tiger, there is a massive bright green bush and mountains in the backdrop.

-Unfortunately, the Bengal Tiger, Panthera Tigris, is on the IUCN list as critically endangered.
+Unfortunately, the Bengal Tiger, Panthera Tigris, is on the IUCN list as a critically endangered species.